gramps-project/gramps-web-docs/docs/Configuration.md

-# Configuration
+# Server Configuration

-Some configuration is necessary to run Gramps Web.
+Using the default Docker image, all necessary configuration can be made from the browser.
+However, depending on the deployment, it can be necessary to customize the server configuration.

+This page lists all methods to change the configuration and all existing configuration options.

 ## Configuration file